neskweek/LightSaberOS/README.md

 ```c++
 #define LEDSTRINGS
 ```
-:	        iii.
-Modify the following lines so all variables are set to 0 :
+: : : : : : :iii.Modify the following lines so all variables are set to 0 :

 ```c++
 #ifdef LUXEON